Honda Civic review

 As for safety, the Civic has a maximum five-star Euro NCAP rating.
 That's partly because all Civics are fitted with a LED daytime running lights, ESP and ABS as standard.
 Higher spec models also get adaptive cruise control and a Collision Mitigation Braking System, which uses radar to detect imminent collisions at low speeds.

 The clever ‘Magic Seat’ rear bench means that you can fold the seats flat when you want to carry longer items, or flip the seats up cinema-style when you want to transport taller loads.
-The boot offers 477 litres of space (including 76 litres within an under-floor compartment), which is a massive 161 litres more than the Ford Focus but 113 litres and bigger than the 380-litre offering from the VW Golf.
+The boot offers 477 litres of space (including 76 litres within an under-floor compartment), which is a massive 161 litres more than the Ford Focus and bigger than the 380-litre offering from the VW Golf.

 The low loading lip makes it easy to load big items into the car, but there's no spare wheel.
 And while thin A-pillars make forward visibility good, chunky rear pillars mean reversing is awkward.
 Plus, although the split rear screen has been lowered, it still interferes with your view out of the back.